 The sub-factor of enhancing organizational and job-related satisfaction (0.191) is considered less capable of developing digital talent capabilities at PT Telkom Indonesia.
 These results informed that enhanced organizational and job-related satisfaction has a negative value, which means that enhanced organizational and job-related satisfaction cannot influence the development of digital talent (Khaira et al., 2023).
 According to Caligiuri et al. (2009), job satisfaction will make it easier for a company to develop its company.
-Therefore, even though the sub-factor of enhanced organizational and job-related satisfaction of digital talent, companies should still increase the job satisfaction of their employees to develop the company even better.
+Therefore, even though the sub-factor of enhanced organizational and job-related satisfaction does not contribute to the development of digital talent, companies should still increase the job satisfaction of their employees to develop the company even better.